nishantvekariya1/diet_recommedation_and_analyse_system/README.md

     # In the client directory
     cd client
     npm install

+    # In the client directory
+    set your file path of dataset
+    pip install require_libraries (according to file)
     ```

 3. Create a `.env` file in the root directory and add the following environment variables: